rownd/django/README.md

 ]
 ```

-Finally, update your Rownd Hub code snippet to fire a post-authenticate API request to the session authenticator we just enabled.
+Finally, update your Rownd Hub code snippet to fire post-authenticate and post-sign-out API requests
+ to the session authenticator we just enabled.

 ```html
 <script type="text/javascript">